polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 ## Abstract

-Sassafras is a novel consensus protocol designed to address the recurring fork-related challenges encountered in other lottery-based protocols, such as Babe.
+Sassafras is a novel consensus protocol designed to address the recurring fork-related challenges encountered in other lottery-based protocols.

-Sassafras aims to establish a unique association between each epoch's slots and the validators, ensuring that there will be one and only one validator per slot.
+Sassafras aims to establish a unique association between each epoch's slots and the validators, ensuring that there is one and only one validator per slot.

 The protocol ensures the anonymity of the validator associated to a slot until the slot is not claimed at block production time.